 - Philosophy majors who do not prefer a second major may, in consultation with their advisor and subject to the approval of the Department of Philosophy, substitute selected courses not offered by the department for no more than two of the four additional courses.

-- One Philosophy Dimensions of Diversity c (This course may also satisfy one of the above requirements.)
+- One Philosophy Dimensions of Diversity course (this may also satisfy one of the above requirements)

 Required for the philosophy minor

 - Six six-unit courses in philosophy